cloudflare/wildebeest/README.md

 Wildebeest is an [ActivityPub](https://www.w3.org/TR/activitypub/) and [Mastodon](https://joinmastodon.org/)-compatible server whose goal is to allow anyone to operate their Fediverse server and identity on their domain without needing to keep infrastructure, with minimal setup and maintenance, and running in minutes.

-Wildebeest runs on top of Workers and Cloudflare's Supercloud, uses [Workers](https://workers.cloudflare.com/) and [Pages](https://pages.cloudflare.com/), the [D1 database](https://developers.cloudflare.com/d1/) to store metadata and configurations, [Zero Trust Access](https://www.cloudflare.com/en-gb/products/zero-trust/access/) to handle authentication and [Images](https://www.cloudflare.com/en-gb/products/cloudflare-images/) for media handling.
+Wildebeest runs on top Cloudflare's [Supercloud](https://blog.cloudflare.com/welcome-to-the-supercloud-and-developer-week-2022/), uses [Workers](https://workers.cloudflare.com/) and [Pages](https://pages.cloudflare.com/), the [D1 database](https://developers.cloudflare.com/d1/) to store metadata and configurations, [Zero Trust Access](https://www.cloudflare.com/en-gb/products/zero-trust/access/) to handle authentication and [Images](https://www.cloudflare.com/en-gb/products/cloudflare-images/) for media handling.

 Currently, Wildebeest supports the following features: